My Life in the Bush of Ghosts (album): Reissue

 My Life in the Bush of Ghosts was reissued on 27 March 2006 in the United Kingdom and on 11 April 2006 in the United States, remastered and with seven extra tracks.
 To mark the reissue, the entire multitracks for two songs – "Help Me Somebody" and "A Secret Life" – were made available to download.
 Under the Creative Commons license, members of the public are able to download the multitracks and use them for their own remixes.

 Track listing

 For the 1981 second edition, the track "Qu'ran" was removed at the request of the Islamic Council of Great Britain.
 In its place "Very, Very Hungry" (length: 3:21), previously released as the B-side of "The Jezebel Spirit" 12" single, was substituted.
-The first edition of the CD (1986) included both tracks, with "Very, Very Hungry" as a bonus track.
+The first edition of the CD (1986) included both tracks, with "Very, Very Hungry" being a bonus track.
 Later editions (1990 and later) followed the revised LP track order without "Qu'ran".

-Ghosts

-A widely circulated bootleg of outtakes was released in 1992 as Klondyke Records KR 21.
-Sound quality is nearly equal to the original CD release.